United States Marine Corps: United States Army

 The Marine Corps capabilities overlap with those of the United States Army, historically creating competition for funding and missions.
 The competition dates back to the founding of the Continental Marines, when General George Washington refused to allow the initial Marine battalions to be drawn from among his Continental Army.
 In the aftermath of World War II, Army leadership made efforts to restructure the American defense establishment including the dissolution of the Marine Corps and the folding of its capabilities into the other services.
-Leading this movement were such prominent Army officers as General Dwight D. Eisenhower and Army Chief of Staff George C. Marshall.
+Leading this movement were such prominent Army officers as General Dwight D. Eisenhower and Army chief of staff George C. Marshall.

 The Goldwater-Nichols Act significantly reshaped the services roles and relationships with each other, enforcing more joint decision making.
 Department of Defense Directive 5100.01 tasks both the Army and Marine Corps with expeditionary and amphibious operations.
 With most of the 2000s spent in operations in Afghanistan and Iraq, Secretary of Defense Robert Gates voiced concerns that the Marine Corps are becoming a "second Army".
 Since these comments, the Marine Corps has shed its main battle tanks, reduced its size, and focused more on operations in littoral areas where the Army is not explicitly tasked to operate.

 The Army maintains much larger and diverse combat arms, special operations, and logistics forces.
 The Army has much lighter and expeditionary forces in its infantry and airborne infantry brigade combat teams.
 The Army also maintains heavier and more logistically taxing armored brigade combat teams.
 The Marine Corps, in comparison, maintains forces between these two extremes of mobility and protection.
 The Marine Corps organizes much smaller deployable units with integrated aviation support.
 The Marine Corps was historically hesitant to provide forces to U.S. Special Operations Command, instead making specialty units available to its division commanders.
 The Army has maintained Special Forces, Rangers, civil affairs, psychological operations, special operations aviation, and special missions units for decades.
 In 2003, the Marine Corps created the present-day successors to the Marine Raiders and provided them to Special Operations Command starting with the establishment of MCSOCOM Detachment One.
 The modern Marine Raider training pipeline was based on input from U.S. Army Ranger and Special Forces units.

-Culturally, marines and soldiers share most of the common U.S. military slang and terminology, but the Corps utilizes a large number of naval terms and traditions incompatible with Army lifestyle, as well as their own unique vernacular.
-As the Army Reserve and Army National Guard is much larger than the Marine Corps's Reserve, many more former active duty marines continue their service in the Army's reserve components.
+Culturally, Marines and soldiers share most of the common U.S. military slang and terminology, but the Corps uses a large number of naval terms and traditions incompatible with Army lifestyle, as well as its own unique vernacular.
+As the Army Reserve and Army National Guard is much larger than the Marine Corps's Reserve, many more former active duty Marines continue their service in the Army's reserve components.
 The Army does not require transfers from the Marines, Air Force Security Forces, or special operations of any branch to attend Army Basic Combat Training.
 Due to the requirement that all inter-service transfers attend Marine Corps Recruit Training, very few former soldiers serve in the Marine Corps.